nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="get-s3-buckets"></a> User Access to S3 Buckets

-This endpoint will return a list of S3 buckets a user has access to.
+This endpoint will return a JSON list of S3 buckets a user has access to.
 If a list of providers is included in the request, the list of S3 buckets will be filtered to only include S3 buckets contained by collections within those providers.

 #### Parameters